ets/ets.github.io/content/blog/2023-05-20-invalid-set-theory-ruined-my-day.md

   )
   .as[Person]
 ```
 Nothing looks wrong there.
 The dataset is explicitly typed with the case class...so what would cause a union to fail?
 Further down the rabbit hole we go...
-In prior logic, the `df` was generating the value of `a_name` using a a UDF like this:
+In prior logic, the `df` was generating the value of `a_name` using a UDF like this:
 ```
   val df = anotherDf.select(nameGenerator().as("a_name"), $"*").persist(MEMORY_AND_DISK),
 ```